 Follow up care is provided as needed in order to help you recover as quickly as possible.

-Schedule a consultation for your hip or shoulder pain now by calling Genesis Regenerative Sports and Aesthetic Medicine or booking online.
+Schedule a consultation for your hip or shoulder pain now by calling Genesis Orthopaedic and Spine or booking online.